zaphosting/docs/docs/vserver-linux-wordpress.md

                  php-zip
 ```

-With the dependencies installed, there are a few small recommended setup steps you should follow to ensure that all core depdendencies of the LAMP stack are functional.
+With the dependencies installed, there are a few small recommended setup steps you should follow to ensure that all core dependencies of the LAMP stack are functional.

 ### Apache & Firewall